xalpol12/pid-controller-with-resistor-heating/README.md

 ## General Information
-The main goal of this project is to identify the object in open loop, create a theoretical model, simulate a circuit in Simulink, create a two-position controller and implement it on physical object.
-Then create a theoretical PID simulation in Simulink with specific kp, ki and kd gains and implement the same circuit on physical object.
+The main goal of this project is to identify the object in open loop, create a theoretical model, simulate a circuit in Simulink, create a two-position controller and implement it using physical object.
+Then create a theoretical PID simulation in Simulink with specific kp, ki, kd gains and implement the same circuit using physical object.

 ## Technologies Used